Apple introduces the Apple Watch Series 9, starting at $249

 The Series 9 will also show off a new feature, called Double Tap, a physical hand movement that allows you to answer calls, scroll through widgets, start and stop music, or silence alarms.
 The gesture, in which you double tap your index finger and thumb together twice, will be available next month and is only available on Series 9 smartwatches.
 It's a feature Apple credits to its self-designed neural engines.

-Apple Watch SE is priced at $249, while the Apple Watch Series 9 is $399.
-Both are available to pre-order starting today.
+The Apple Watch SE is priced at $249, while the Apple Watch Series 9 is $399.
+Both are available to preorder starting today.

-The new watch will also feature a new wide band, that allows for better integration with Apple's Home Pod, and Apple introduced a new pink color.
+The new watch will also feature a new wide band that allows for better integration with Apple's Home Pod, and Apple introduced a new pink color.

 The Series 9's 2,000 nits brightness is double that of the Series 8.